-More specifically, United States Attorneys consider several factors when deciding whether to bring claims, and when deciding what remedies to seek, including: (1) the adequacy and effectiveness of the company’s compliance program at the time of the offense, as well as at the time of a charging decision; and (2) the company’s remedial efforts to put an effective corporate compliance program in place or improve an existing one.
+More specifically, U.S. Attorneys consider several factors when deciding whether to bring claims and when deciding what remedies to seek, including: (1) the adequacy and effectiveness of the company’s compliance program at the time of the offense and at the time of a charging decision; and (2) the company’s remedial efforts to put an effective corporate compliance program in place or improve an existing one.

 A. The Revised Guidance